+a)

-- a) ACERA acknowledges the basic tenets of modern portfolio theory, which suggest that diversification, or combining assets that are not perfectly correlated with each other, will reduce the long-term volatility of the overall portfolio. - b) It is generally desirable however to avoid overly complex asset structures, provided the allocation selected can reasonably be expected to meet the objectives of the Plan.
-ACERA believes that the benefits of diversification must be weighed against the costs involved, which may include fees, liquidity, complexity, communication, internal staff resources and expertise and trustee knowledge and effort. - c) The following asset classes are appropriate candidates for inclusion in its portfolio: - i) Domestic equity - ii) International equity (including emerging markets)
+- It is generally desirable however to avoid overly complex asset structures, provided the allocation selected can reasonably be expected to meet the objectives of the Plan.
+ACERA believes that the benefits of diversification must be weighed against the costs involved, which may include fees, liquidity, complexity, communication, internal staff resources and expertise and trustee knowledge and effort.

+- c)d) The following asset classes are appropriate candidates for inclusion in its portfolio:

+- i) Domestic equity

+- ii) International equity (including emerging markets)

 - iii) Fixed income, including high yield fixed income and international fixed income

 - iv) Real estate

 - v) Private Equity

 - vi) Absolute Return

 - vii) Real Assets